SCCapstone/CapstoneProject/README.md

 ## Running Tests

 We will run our tests through testCase.php.
-Compiling and running testCase.php will automatically run our application by using the file runApplication.
+Compiling and running testCase.php will automatically run our application by using the file CreateApplication.php.

 # Authors